fbsamples/WhatsApp-Business-API-Postman-Collection/README.md

 # WhatsApp Business API - Postman Collection

-This is a collection of all the WhatsApp Business APIs that can be imported into Postman.
-The APIs make use of variables that are defined in an environment, which is also provided for import into Postman.
+This is a Postman collection of [WhatsApp Business API](https://developers.facebook.com/docs/whatsapp).
+The provided environment contains the list of variables referenced by the API collection.

 See docs for usage.
 https://developers.facebook.com/docs/whatsapp/guides/postman